Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Wisconsin scenic byways should:

-be part of the state highway system (a numbered state or federal highway other than an interstate) at least
+- be part of the state highway system (a numbered state or federal highway other than an interstate) at least 30 miles long.

 Local organization is the key to success.
 Interested citizens are encouraged to form a local byway group that could include local business officials, community leaders and others.
 At least one local government sponsor is needed to apply for Scenic Byway designation.